Capital City: Valletta

 Sliema

-The city offers vibrant nightlife and is ideal for young expats who want to meet new people quickly.
+The city offers a vibrant nightlife and is ideal for young expats who want to meet new people quickly.
 Sliema is a short ferry ride from Valletta, so you can visit the capital as often as you want to.

 Gzira